jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 In historical settings the following options are suggested:

-90
-Alex Greene (order #3262370)                                                                                 7
 * Thaumaturgists do not generate their own Magic Points but must raise them via some form of sacrifice.
 * The Magnitude, Intensity and Manipulation points of all forms of magic and spirits are halved to reflect the general weakness and less flashy nature of historical magic.
 * Special skills such as Concert and Enchant are rare.

 A number of diverse campaigns can be based upon conquering the religion of a neighbouring city, locating and eradicating an evil minor church, or even corrupting